-The CA IOUs have been involved with DOE’s Appliance and Equipment Standards Program since 2001 as stakeholders in DOE’s public rulemaking process and as formal members of the general Appliance Standard and Rulemaking Federal Advisory Committee (ASRAC).
-We appreciate DOE’s efforts to solicit input from stakeholders on how best to implement Executive Order 13771 to achieve meaningful burden reduction while continuing to meet DOE’s statutory responsibilities in accordance with the Energy Policy and Conservation Act of 1975 (EPCA), as amended (Energy Conservation Standards n.d.).
+The CA IOUs have been involved with DOE’s Appliance and Equipment Standards Program as stakeholders in DOE’s public rulemaking process since 2001.
+SoCalGas has formal representation on the Appliance Standard and Rulemaking Federal Advisory Committee (ASRAC) since 2016 when Ms. Michelle Sim was invited by the then Secretary Moniz to join.
+Ms. Sim represents the interests of the California IOU’s through her position on the committee.
+We appreciate DOE’s efforts to solicit input from stakeholders on how best to implement Executive Order 13771 to achieve meaningful burden reduction.
 The CA IOUs ask DOE to carefully consider the following comments in response to this RFI.

-Energy Efficiency Regulation Impacts: Nationwide

-As directed by Executive Order 13777 (The Office of the White House 2017), the regulatory reform task force will identify regulations that, among other things, are “ineffective.”
-The CA IOUs believe DOE’s appliance and test procedure regulations are among the most impactful and effective policy tools in reducing energy consumption and driving technology innovation.
-DOE currently develops, updates, and implements energy efficiency regulations and test procedures for more than 60 appliances.
-These products represent about 90 percent of home energy use, 60 percent of commercial building energy use, and 30 percent of industrial energy use.
-Nationally, the cumulative positive impacts of these regulations are massive: by 2020 an estimated $1 trillion will have been saved on consumers’ utility bills and 71 quadrillion British thermal units (quads) of energy will have been avoided (U.S. Department of Energy 2017).
-DOE efficiency standards have significantly impacted energy demand since the mid-1990s.
-Figure 1 depicts the cumulative annual energy savings, in quads, from DOE energy efficiency regulations since the first standards took effect.
+As directed by Executive Order 13777 (The Office of the White House 2017), the regulatory reform task force will identify regulations that, among other things, are “ineffective”.
+Overall, the CA IOUs believe DOE’s appliance and test procedure regulations are in fact effective policy tools that help reduce energy consumption and drive technology innovation.
+We outline some of the positive aspects and impacts in the following sections.
+With that said, we are of the opinion there is room for improvement.
+It is in this spirit that the CA IOUs have in the past submitted constructive comments in the scope of numerous rulemakings, and it is also in this spirit that we provide further recommendations as responses to select DOE RFI questions below in this document.

-Figure 1: Energy savings as a result of DOE appliance efficiency regulations.

-Source: U.S. Department of Energy, 2016.

 Energy Efficiency Regulation Impacts: States and Utilities

 Many states have compelling needs for advanced appliance efficiency standards, either due to energy costs, state policy goals, regional differences, or other factors.
-Federal appliance standards can be one of the strongest policy tools for reducing energy use in existing buildings.
+Federal appliance standards can be a strong policy tools for reducing energy use in existing buildings.
 For example, in California, the California Public Utility Commission (CPUC) established an energy goal for zero net energy (ZNE) performance in new residential construction by 2020 and in new commercial construction by 2030 (California Public Utility Commission 2008).
-Advanced appliance efficiency standards will play a significant part in achieving these goals.
+Advanced appliance efficiency standards play a significant part in making the achievement of these goals realistic

 Utility rebate and other voluntary programs that incentivize efficient products, such as the Environmental Protection Agency (EPA) ENERGY STAR® program, are critical to achieving economies of scale that drive costs down for advanced efficiency technologies.
+DOE rulemakings inform the creation of ENERGY STAR programs, and the outcomes of these programs can inform future DOE rulemakings in a cycle of continuous improvement.

-These programs rely on energy consumption metrics based on DOE test procedure regulations.
-Thus, it is critical to periodically review and update test procedures, as prescribed in EPCA, to ensure the energy metrics are representative of new features, technologies, and actual performance.
+These programs, as well as DOE’s energy conservation standards (ECS) rely on energy consumption metrics based on DOE test procedure regulations.
+By developing and regularly revising test procedure regulations to incorporate market developments, technological changes, and lessons learned, DOE provides a stable foundation for quantifying and comparing appliance performance.
+This is critical for meaningful standards and programs, and we support DOE in these efforts.

 Energy Efficiency Regulation Impacts: Driving Innovation